-“But,” Mr. A- taught me in high school, “unless we understand our roles as members of society – and understand ourselves beyond the way we simply cast our ballots/vote, the way we discuss politics (or don’t) online or in-person, the charities and businesses we give our dollars to (or don’t), and whatever side of the ‘spectrum’ we might end up on – we won’t be able to take responsibility…
+“But,” Mr. A. said in high school, “unless we understand our roles as members of society – and understand ourselves beyond the way we simply cast our ballots/vote, the way we discuss politics (or don’t) online or in-person, the charities and businesses we give our dollars to (or don’t), and whatever side of the ‘spectrum’ we might end up on – we won’t be able to take responsibility…

 “We won’t understand humility, we won’t move forward, and we won’t change for the better.
 It will remain someone else’s fault and problem, and the problem at its core will continue to fester and rot.
 And history – or, more accurately, morality, and the moral compass of society that dictates our contract with each-other – will once again be written by the victor.”